w3cdpass/notebook-ed/README.md

 7. **Create a Pull Request**

-    Go to the original repository and create a pull request with a description of your changes.
+    Go to the original repository and create a pull request with a description of your changes.# notebook-ed